| |

 Leap of Faith.

-What is odd about the picture is there is a young lady who
+What is odd about the picture is the presence of a young lady

 I learned this particular jump has been tried many times.